Environment variables

 OPENRAG_VERSION | latest | The version of the OpenRAG Docker images to run.
 For more information, see Upgrade OpenRAG |

-SERVICE_NAME | openrag | Service name for logging. |
+SERVICE_NAME | openrag | Service name used in log entries. |